logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 Where in `app_name` will always be `cool app`, and `message` we will have strings containing whitespaces, letters and numbers.

 We wish to have `app_name`, `message` in their own fields, named `my_app` and `my_message`, respectively.
-To do so, we will set the environment variables as follows:
+To do so, we'll set the environment variables as follows:

 ##### GROK_PATTERNS
 The `GROK_PATTERNS` variable should be in a JSON format.
-The key will use as the pattern name, and the value should be the regex to capture the pattern.
+The key is used as the pattern name, and the value should be the regex that captures the pattern.
-In our case, we know that `app_name` will always be cool app, but don't know what `message` will be, so we will set `GROK_PATTERNS` to be: `{"app_name":"cool app","message":".*"}`
+In our case, while `app_name` always stays cool app, we don't know what `message` will be, so we need to set `GROK_PATTERNS` as: `{"app_name":"cool app","message":".*"}`

 ##### LOGS_FORMAT
-The `LOGS_FORMAT` variable will contain the format that we should expect the logs to be in, in accordance to the pattern names that we used in `GROK_PATTERNS`.
+The `LOGS_FORMAT` variable will contain the same format as the logs, according to the pattern names that we used in `GROK_PATTERNS`.
 The variable should be in a grok format for each pattern name: `${PATTERN_NAME:FIELD_NAME}` where `PATTERN_NAME` is the pattern name from `GROK_PATTERNS`, and `FIELD_NAME` is the name of the field you want the pattern to be parsed to.
 **Note** that the `FIELD_NAME` cannot contain a dot (`.`) in it.
-In our case, we want that `app_name` will appear under the field `my_app`, and `message` will appear under the field `my_message`, and we know that the logs format is as mentioned above therefore we will set `LOGS_FORMAT` as: `%{app_name:my_app} : %{message:my_message}`.
+In our case, we want `app_name` to appear under the field `my_app`, and `message` to appear under the field `my_message`.
+Since we know that the logs format is as mentioned above, we will set `LOGS_FORMAT` as: `%{app_name:my_app} : %{message:my_message}`.

 The logs that match the configuration above will appear in Logz.io with the fields `lambda.record.my_app`, `lambda.record.my_message`.
-The log: `"cool app : The sky is so blue"`, we be parsed to look like this:
+The log: `"cool app : The sky is so blue"`, will be parsed to look like this:
 ```
 my_app: cool app
 my_message: The sky is so blue
 ```

-To learn more about grok, you can read the [grok library](https://github.com/vjeantet/grok), [Logz.io's blog post](https://logz.io/blog/logstash-grok/), or watch [this introduction to grok video](https://logz.io/learn/introduction-to-the-logstash-grok/).
+To learn more about grok, read the [grok library](https://github.com/vjeantet/grok), [Logz.io's blog post](https://logz.io/blog/logstash-grok/), or watch [this introduction to grok video](https://logz.io/learn/introduction-to-the-logstash-grok/).

 ### Nested fields

-As of v0.2.0 the extension can detect if a log is in JSON format, and to parse the fields so that they will appear as nested fields in the Logz.io app.
+As of v0.2.0 the extension can detect if a log is in a JSON format, and to parse the fields to appear as nested fields in the Logz.io app.
 For example, the following log:

 ```